-Prior to joining Proskauer, from 1984-1989, Gail was the Deputy General Counsel, and Acting General Counsel, and the chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high visibility large-scale land use and development projects and related financing transactions.
+Prior to joining Proskauer, from 1984 to 1989, Gail was the deputy general counsel, acting general counsel and chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high-visibility, large-scale land use and development projects and related financing transactions.
 Before her public service, Gail was an associate at a prominent environmental boutique law firm.

-> Gail recently was honored by being invited by her peers to become a Fellow of the American College of Environmental Lawyers, a professional association of preeminent environmental lawyers with distinguished careers.
-The induction will take place in the Fall 2012.
-In addition, from June 1992, following her appointment by Governor Mario Cuomo (and State Senate confirmation), Gail served for the past 20 years as one of only five citizen members on the New York State Environmental Board.
-She had been reappointed to the Board twice by Governor Pataki and then served at the pleasure of Governors Spitzer, Paterson and Andrew Cuomo).
+Gail is a fellow of the American College of Environmental Lawyers, a national professional association of preeminent environmental lawyers with distinguished careers.
+In addition, following her initial appointment by Governor Mario Cuomo (and State Senate confirmation), from 1992 until 2012, Gail served as one of only five citizen members on the New York State Environmental Board.

 Gail has lectured and written widely on a broad spectrum of environmental topics.
 She also was an adjunct faculty member of Pace University School of Law, where she taught commercial environmental law.